Portage Lake (Photo by Claude Duchaîne)

 We recently sat down with Eric St-Pierre, executive director at Trottier Family Foundation, to explore why the foundation chose to partner with the Nature Conservancy of Canada (NCC) on various conservation projects throughout Quebec.

-TF: The Trottier Foundation firmly believes in scientific evidence that climate change is having profound impacts on the planet’s ecosystem and that these changes will continue to have lasting effects on the earth’s ecosystems, including significant implications for humans.
+TF: The Trottier Foundation firmly believes in scientific evidence that climate change is having profound impacts on the planet’s ecosystem.
+These changes will continue to have lasting effects on the Earth’s ecosystems, with significant implications for humans.

 Why choose to become associated with NCC?

-TF: The Trottier foundation is committed to finding solutions to mitigate climate change and to protect our environment.
+TF: The Trottier Foundation is committed to finding solutions to mitigate climate change and to protect our environment.
 The organization believes that conservation plays an important role.
-Working with NCC is a sign of confidence based on their extensive experience with conservation work, their credibility and their exceptional reputation.
+Working with NCC is a sign of confidence in their extensive experience in conservation, their credibility and their exceptional reputation.

 What projects are being considered or planned in partnership with NCC?

-TF: The foundation partnered with NCC on a freshwater conservation blueprint project in Eastern Canada.
-The idea was to support scientific research in better identifying data that could help better protect and manage aquatic resources in the Canadian Northern Appalachian-Acadian Ecoregion.
-The aim is to identify stress factor areas in lakes, rivers and aquatic species populations and, eventually, to find a way to better protect those at-risk aquatic areas.
+TF: The foundation partnered with NCC on a freshwater conservation blueprint project in eastern Canada.
+The idea was to support scientific research that could help better protect and manage aquatic resources in the Canadian Northern Appalachian-Acadian Ecoregion.
+The aim is to identify stress factor areas in lakes, rivers and aquatic species populations.
+Eventually, the research aims to find a way to better protect those at-risk aquatic areas.

 The Trottier Foundation believes that scientific data can be useful to conservation efforts.
-Data collection can enable NCC to create tools to better protect freshwater areas.
+Data collection can help NCC to create tools to better protect freshwater areas.

-What legacy would the Foundation like to create in terms of its philanthropic interests?
+What legacy would the foundation like to leave?

-TF: In the area of the environment, the Trottier Foundation would like to assist in mitigating climate change to ensure a cleaner and healthier future, while ensuring that scientific and environmental education remains strong and that all Canadians can benefit from conservation efforts.
+TF: In the area of the environment, the Trottier Foundation would like to assist in mitigating climate change.
+We wish to ensure a cleaner and healthier future, while ensuring that scientific and environmental education remains strong and that all Canadians can benefit from conservation efforts.